MK-212: Pharmacodynamics

 MK-212 is an agonist of the serotonin 5-HT_{2} receptors, including the serotonin 5-HT_{2C}, 5-HT_{2B}, and 5-HT_{2A} receptors, in that order of potency.
 It is a full agonist of the serotonin 5-HT_{2C} receptor, a moderate-efficacy partial agonist of the serotonin 5-HT_{2B} receptor, and a partial to full agonist of the serotonin 5-HT_{2A} receptor.
 The drug shows similar potency in activating the serotonin 5-HT_{2C} and 5-HT_{2B} receptors and around 10- to 30-fold lower relative potency in activating the serotonin 5-HT_{2A} receptor.
 It also shows low affinity for the serotonin 5-HT_{1A} and 5-HT_{1B} receptors.
-THe comprehensive receptor interactions of MK-212 have been studied.
+The comprehensive receptor interactions of MK-212 have been studied.
+A study found that MK-212 only weakly stimulated serotonin release.

 In a 1977 study by Clineschidt and colleagues, they dosed mice with varying concentrations of MK-212, and observed its effects.

 The result correlated very well to binding of indolealkylamine receptors, such as the serotonin and tryptamine receptors, which shows four characteristics.
-Namely, increased frequency of muscle twitching, increased twitching of the head, "an increase in the strength of the crossed extensor reflex in the acutely spinalized rat", and the cause of complex motor syndrome.
+Namely, increased frequency of muscle twitching, head twitches, "an increase in the strength of the crossed extensor reflex in the acutely spinalized rat", and the cause of complex motor syndrome.
+In a later study, MK-212 dose-dependently induced the head-twitch response when combined with the selective serotonin 5-HT_{2C} receptor antagonist SB-242084.
+In contrast to the preceding findings, MK-212 has been found to dose-dependently suppress the head-twitch response induced by the serotonergic psychedelic DOI, suggesting that serotonin 5-HT_{2C} receptor activation may inhibit the head-twitch response.

+History

+MK-212 was first described in the scientific literature by 1977.